Historic counties of Wales: 1974

-" The new county boundaries are solely for the purpose of defining areas of...local government.
-They are administrative areas, and will not alter the traditional areas of Counties (the historic counties), nor is it intended that the loyalties of people living in them will change."

 The eight new administrative counties were themselves replaced in 1996 by the current principal areas of Wales, but modified versions were retained for Lieutenancy as the preserved counties.

 Vice counties

 The vice counties, used for biological recording throughout Great Britain and Ireland since 1852, are largely based on historic county boundaries.
 They ignore all exclaves and are modified by subdividing large counties and merging smaller areas into neighbouring counties.
 The static boundaries make longitudinal study of biodiversity easier.